Internet for Seniors

 con Might not reach rural areas

-Bottom line: Xfinity offers two great choices of low-income internet service if it’s available where you live and you qualify for the plans.
+Bottom line: Xfinity offers two great choices of low-income internet service if it’s available where you live and qualify for the plans.
 If you’re willing to pay for faster internet, you can jump aboard the Xfinity Network starting at $35 per month for your first year.

 Enter your zip code to see all internet providers available near you.

-HughesNet for seniors
+Hughesnet for seniors

 Plan